 Returning to South Africa, the escalating problems of deteriorating revenue collection and further downward revisions to economic growth projections have significantly eroded government's fiscal position.
 Tax revenue, as described in the Medium Term Budget Policy Statement, is projected to fall short of the 2017 Budget estimate by ZAR 50.8 billion, the largest under-collection since the 2009 recession.
 Fortunately, South Africa has a relatively low VAT policy gap owing to the relatively straight-forward and simple VAT policy structure in place.
 To ensure that this position is maintained, it is imperative that South Africa's e-commerce legislation keep pace with recent developments and takes head of the recommendations in the DTC VAT Report.

 The proposal contained in the 2015 Budget that software be included in the list of electronic services in the Regulations would also assist with broadening, strengthening and consolidating the VAT e-commerce base and will ensure that South Africa's e-commerce legislation remains current thereby enabling the fiscus to realise the maximum potential tax revenue possible from e-commerce transactions ending in South Africa.

-Written By Chetan Vanmali, Senior Associate and Wesley Grimm Candidate Attorney at Webber Wentzel
+Written By Chetan Vanmali, Partner and Wesley Grimm, Candidate Attorney at Webber Wentzel